-Leicester v Bath (Fri)
+Tigers overcome Bath for eighth victory

-Premiership: Leicester Tigers v Bath (Fri)
+Premiership: Leicester Tigers 40-23 Bath - Leaders make it eight wins from eight

 Last updated on .From the section Rugby Union